SPoint42/hibernate-validator-security-contribs/README.md

 ### 1.3.0-SNAPSHOT (Status : Currently under development)

+<li>- Fix issue with the "%" character in decoding feature.

+<li>- Add an annotation to check text file upload for server side scripting content.

-<li>- Add an annotation to check binary file upload mime type (a annotation to check text file will be provided soon).
+<li>- Add an annotation to check binary file upload mime type.

 <li>- Add an annotation to check XPATH injection.